openairsoft/openmosfet/README.md

   - none
 - change max ssid and password length to 32 chars instead of 16 : https://serverfault.com/questions/45439/what-is-the-maximum-length-of-a-wifi-access-points-ssid
 - add "try to connect now" button next to external wifi settings
+- check if wifi cutoff current economy is reliable